Austin, TX

 Integral Care’s Expanded Mobile Crisis Outreach Team – Austin, TX

 Founded in 1967, Integral Care is the local mental health and intellectual and developmental disability authority for Travis County, Texas, supporting adults and children who have mental illnesses, substance use disorders, and intellectual and developmental disabilities.
 Integral Care’s Expanded Mobile Crisis Outreach Team (EMCOT) was established in 2013 and includes mental health professionals who respond to people experiencing a mental health crisis throughout the county.
 EMCOT offers client assessments, crisis services, counseling, case management, medication management, psychosocial rehabilitation, and rehabilitation skills training.
-EMCOT field responders (or responding clinicians) can also provide community-based follow-up services for up to 90 days to support people through their crisis episode, with a goal to link individuals to ongoing services.
+EMCOT field responders (or responding clinicians) can also provide community-based follow-up services for up to 90 days to support people through their crisis episode, with a goal of linking individuals to ongoing services.

 The following information outlines EMCOT’s efforts since it began; it follows the sections of the toolkit.
 Readers can connect to other parts of the toolkit by clicking the headers for more details.